An alt fuel vehicle runs on fuels that are not petroleum or crude oil based...

 * Air quality can be affected and causes concern about greenhouse emissions...

-* By becoming more independent from petroleum, we are making the planet a better place also...
+* If we become more independent from petroleum, we are making the planet a better place also...

 Fortunately, there is a lot of natural gas available which makes these other technologies viable and cheap...